-Scapegoating your direct reports is a trust crushing ambush that backfires on you, them, and on bottom line results.
-If you have second thoughts on any issue, take ownership at your level to reposition all toward a new view and path to success.
+Abandoning the leaders you lead is a trust crushing ambush that backfires on you, on them, and on bottom line results.
+If you have second thoughts on any issue, take ownership at your level.
+Then reposition everyone toward a new view and path to success.
+It leads morale.

-A True Story of a Leader Ambushing a Direct Report Leader
+Leading Leaders Ambush: True Story of a Leader Ambushing a Direct Report

 Picture an organization where productivity and financial results mean everything.
 Pat is the high level leader, Lee is a manager who reports to Pat, and Chris reports to Lee.
 Pat is aware from Lee that Chris is engaging in truly unprofessional behavior, is not focused on work, and is unproductive.
 Chris spends excessive amounts of time texting friends, fielding personal phone calls, and watching YouTube.

 Lee discusses the issues with Chris, clarifies what behaviors are needed, and encourages Chris to ask for any help needed in becoming more focused.
 Chris continues with the same unacceptable behaviors and even shows great public disrespect for Lee in meetings.
 Chris also dismisses verbal warnings and written indicators.

 At performance review time, Lee shows Pat the review he has written about Chris before sharing it with Chris.
 Pat says that the review is accurate and well written.
 He even praises Lee for noting the issues in a professional objective manner.

 After Lee gives Chris the performance review, Chris, very upset, goes to Pat and makes accusations against Lee.